 The Securities and Exchange Commission maintains a public archive of enforcement actions, litigation releases, and administrative proceedings on sec.gov.
 These pages rank well in Google, they stay up indefinitely, and the SEC will not remove them because someone finds the content inconvenient.
-If you are dealing with an SEC press release or litigation release showing up in your name search results, the path forward is suppression, not removal.
+If you are dealing with an SEC press release or litigation release showing up in your name search results, the path forward is suppression.

 The good news is that suppression works, and for many people dealing with SEC history, the press release is only telling part of the story.
 The strategy is to make sure the rest of the story is available, authoritative, and ranking.